yongxinlyu/yongxinlyu.github.io/_posts/2025-02-06-using-color-in-scientific-plots.md

 ---
 layout: post
-title: Colour Choices in Scientific Plots
+title: Colour choices in scientific plots
 date: 2025-02-04 09:01:00
 description: how to choose palettes that work
 categories: research